klytje/Speciale/analysis/scripts/special/readme.txt

 plots a Dalitz plot, but with its contents replaced by the angle theta which each point corresponds to.
 It also produces a plot showing how the angle depends on the y coordinate.

+interference_merger
+needed for sim3a simulations with interference to work, since they do not work out of the box.
+Made by Morten (like sim3a_i itself).

 #######################
 ### ARTICLE FIGURES ###
 #######################